hallambaker/Mathematical-Mesh/Outputs/Documents/Examples/ExamplesContainer.md

 ~~~~

-##Encrypted container
+##Encrypted sequence

-The following example shows a container in which all the frame payloads are encrypted
+The following example shows a sequence in which all the frame payloads are encrypted
-under the same master secret established in a key agreement specified in the first frame.
+under the same base seed established in a key agreement specified in the first frame.

 Frame 0